-There must be ongoing inclusion and communication with the family regarding any pending investigation, legal proceeding or other matters of concern to the family. additional use-of-force options or articles of his/her ceremonial uniform if required for a Regimental Funeral;
+There must be ongoing inclusion and communication with the family regarding any pending investigation, legal proceeding or other matters of concern to the family.

-- Arranging for special needs of the family where reasonable and required; - Engaging other members of the CIFM Response Team in areas where the family members have a specific need; - Accepting calls and being available for unscheduled visits, as requested by the family; and - Ensure family is briefed on the Memorial Service protocols. (explain the service, why cadets may fall during parade etc.) and respond to any questions prior to the event.
+- Assisting NOK/family with completing administrative paperwork; - Making inquiries and clarifying information with the family regarding specific inquiries made by the CIFM Command Triangle or other members of the CIFM Team; - Submit notebooks and information of interactions with the family(ies) to the File Coordinator for tracking and maintenance of information; - With the assistance of the member's line officer, retrieving the member's uniform and equipment, additional use-of-force options or articles of his/her ceremonial uniform if required for a Regimental Funeral; - Arranging for special needs of the family where reasonable and required; - Engaging other members of the CIFM Response Team in areas where the family members have a specific need; - Accepting calls and being available for unscheduled visits, as requested by the family; and - Ensure family is briefed on the Memorial Service protocols. (explain the service, why cadets may fall during parade etc.) and respond to any questions prior to the event.